freeCodeCamp/freeCodeCamp/guide/english/javascript/arithmetic-operation/index.md

 _Hint:_ There is a handy <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Increment_(' target='_blank' rel='nofollow'>increment</a>) operator that is a great shortcut when you're adding numbers by 1.

+_Hint:_ The spaces between the values and the operator are optional (the calculation will work fine without them), but it is generally accepted best practice to include them.

 ## Subtraction

 **Syntax**